-100% cotton formal shirts should be a preference.
+100% cotton shirts (Formal / Dress that is) should be a preference.
 However, checking the label on most standard dress shirts you’ll find that many of them are not 100% cotton.
 Much of the time that blend can vary, but a popular manufacturing combination is 50-60% cotton.
 Normally cotton, a natural fabric, paired with a synthetic one like polyester.

 Here, we’ll detail the differences, benefits and drawbacks of wearing 100% cotton shirts, and cotton x polyester blends.